TechnitiumSoftware/DnsServer/APIDOCS.md

 - `tsigKeyName` (optional): The TSIG key name to be used by the secondary zone.
 This parameter is used with `SOA` record.
 - `ptrName`(optional): The current PTR domain name.
 This option is required for updating `PTR` record.
 - `newPtrName`(optional): The new PTR domain name.
 This option is required for updating `PTR` record.
-- `preference` (optional): The preference value in an MX record.
+- `preference` (optional): The current preference value in an MX record.
 This parameter when missing will default to `1` value.
 This parameter is used only when updating `MX` record.
+- `newPreference` (optional): The new preference value in an MX record.
+This parameter when missing will use the old value.
+This parameter is used only when updating `MX` record.
 - `exchange` (optional): The current exchange domain name.
 This option is required for updating `MX` record.
 - `newExchange` (optional): The new exchange domain name.
 This option is required for updating `MX` record.
 - `text` (optional): The current text value.
 This option is required for updating `TXT` record.
 - `newText` (optional): The new text value.
 This option is required for updating `TXT` record.
-- `priority` (optional): This is the priority parameter in the SRV record.
+- `priority` (optional): This is the current priority in the SRV record.
 This parameter is required when updating the `SRV` record.
+- `newPriority` (optional): This is the new priority in the SRV record.
+This parameter when missing will use the old value.
+This parameter is used when updating the `SRV` record.
-- `weight` (optional): This is the weight parameter in the SRV record.
+- `weight` (optional): This is the current weight in the SRV record.
 This parameter is required when updating the `SRV` record.
+- `newWeight` (optional): This is the new weight in the SRV record.
+This parameter when missing will use the old value.
+This parameter is used when updating the `SRV` record.
 - `port` (optional): This is the port parameter in the SRV record.
 This parameter is required when updating the `SRV` record.
 - `newPort` (optional): This is the new value of the port parameter in the SRV record.
+This parameter when missing will use the old value.
 This parameter is used to update the port parameter in the `SRV` record.
 - `target` (optional): The current target value.
 This parameter is required when updating the `SRV` record.
 - `newTarget` (optional): The new target value.
+This parameter when missing will use the old value.
 This parameter is required when updating the `SRV` record.
 - `dname` (optional): The DNAME domain name.
 This parameter is required when updating the `DNAME` record.
 - `keyTag` (optional): This parameter is required when updating `DS` record.
 - `newKeyTag` (optional): This parameter is required when updating `DS` record.